MATERIALIZATION OF VIEWS

 1. Click Save.

-• It queries two different data sources (a relational database and a Web Service).
+• It queries two different data sources (a relational database and a Web service).

-• Usually Web Service response times are worse than traditional database response times.
+• Usually Web service response times are worse than traditional database response times.

-How to activate cache for a view from Design Studio
+How to activate materialization for a view

 You can follow these steps:

-1. Open Design Studio and, in the Elements Tree, double-click on the view name iv_client_with_bills.
+1. Open Design Studio and, in the Elements Tree, double-click on the view iv_client_with_bills.
 The view schema will show in the Workspace.

 2. Click on the Options tab at the top.